Is Hillary Grooming Chelsea Clinton for White House In 2020 – Chelsea Vs Trump? [Opinion]

 According to Newsweek, a recent Harvard-Harris survey polled voters on who they would like to see the Democrats offer up as their next party candidate.
 Out of all the notable Democrat names, not a one got more than 11 percent of the vote, which is what Bernie Sanders got.
 Hillary Clinton came in low on the list, with even Elizabeth Warren beating her in numbers.
 Warren sat with nine percent and Hillary got eight percent of the votes from those polled.

 This poll seems to indicate that Hillary Clinton is not the person to give the Democrats a good chance at taking back the White House in 2020.
-While most would agree Hillary’s chances have come and gone, the Breitbart News is reporting that Hillary’s campaign manager isn’t willing to pull Hillary’s name out of the possible presidential candidates for 2020 just yet.
+While most would agree Hillary’s chances have come and gone, Breitbart News is reporting that Hillary’s campaign manager isn’t willing to pull Hillary’s name out of the possible presidential candidates for 2020 just yet.

 Robby Mook, who handled Hillary’s presidential campaign, was asked by Greta Van Susteren this week if he would offer up the chances of Hillary running again in 2020.
 While some out there may have expected Mook to say she’s thrown in the towel, he didn’t.
 Instead he deferred the question to Hillary herself, saying that she would need to answer that.